Master’s of Biomedical Sciences Program (Cancer Biology Track)

 In the final semester of study, non-thesis students will complete a capstone course that requires an in-depth current literature research report on a relevant subject, which will serve as the independent learning experience.
 Before graduation, the report should be submitted for consideration of publication as a review article in appropriate journals.

 The student will select a faculty adviser to chair a faculty committee of three members for evaluation of the report.

-Students must pass an oral comprehensive exam to qualify for the Master of Science degree.
+Students must pass an oral comprehensive exam to qualify for the Master’s of Science degree.

 All students must successfully pass an oral comprehensive examination to test the understanding of the basic concepts in the field and relevant applications.

-Students without significant prior teaching experience, such as, but not limited to, a minimum of 1 year in secondary schools or colleges, are required to serve as Graduate Teaching Assistants for a minimum of two semesters.
+Students without significant prior teaching experience such as, but not limited to, a minimum of one year in secondary schools or colleges, are required to serve as Graduate Teaching Assistants for a minimum of two semesters.

 Research Shadowing (Optional)